 MAKE READING FUN.

 When we make reading fun, kids want to do it, and our job is done.
 As reading rates rise, critical analysis is awakened.
 We gain a greater understanding of our potential and of any obstacles we must overcome.
 Unfortunately, only about one-half of students in the United States now read at their age-based level.
 In blog articles, Duin discusses reading practice and reading programs that make reading fun to raise reading rates.
-When reading is not fun, reading rates drop.
-Children's focus shifts.
+When reading is fun, reading rates soar.

 RECENT POSTSview all